mrpranto/gainSolutionTask/README.md

 ### Installing Process

- - At first Clone the Repository "git clone https://github.com/mrpranto/job-portal.git"
+ - At first Clone the Repository "git clone https://github.com/mrpranto/gainSolutionTask.git"
- - Open the .env file and edit the database name, root and password
+ - Open the .env file and edit the database name, user and password
  - Run the command "php artisan key:generate"
  - After generating key Ran again this command "php artisan migrate --seed"
- - You can Register or Login
- - Applicant Login credentials "prantoabir420@gmail.com", Password: "11223344"
- - Employer Login credentials "prantoabir1@gmail.com", Password: "11223344"

 ### Thanks for using my application